Starting Wireshark from scratch

 If you have a PC with Wireshark installed, you can view packet capture files taken on a Linux machine

-tcpdump, which we introduced previously (Please install tcpdump in advance using yum or apt.)
+(Please install tcpdump beforehand using yum or apt.)

-We will write it to a file called "test.pcap" (pcap is the file extension for packet capture files).
+The data will be written to a file named "test.pcap" (pcap is the file extension for packet capture files).

 > tcpdump -i ens33 -w test.pcap

-The capture will continue until you cancel it, so generate the communication you want to check while it is being captured (browser access, etc.).
+Capture continues until you cancel it, so use this time to generate the communication you want to check (browser access, etc.).

-Press "Ctrl+C" to terminate tcpdump and transfer the output file to your Windows/macOS machine.
+Terminate tcpdump with "Ctrl+C" and transfer the output file to your Windows/macOS machine.

-Open the extracted pcap file in Wireshark to visualize the captured data.
+Opening the extracted pcap file with Wireshark will visualize the captured data.

 The strength of Wireshark is that anyone can easily capture packet flow as long as they know how to read it

-In addition to the PC you are using, you can also capture all packets flowing within the local network by connecting a switch and setting up a mirror port, so this software is often used in the field.
-It is also a good way to
+In addition to capturing packets from your PC, you can also capture all packets flowing through the local network by using a switch and creating a mirror port, making it a frequently used software in real-world applications.
+It's also a great way to

 10